navicore/cem3/docs/GLOSSARY.md

 ```

 **Why it matters:** ADTs let you model your domain precisely.
 Instead of using null, magic numbers, or stringly-typed data, you define exactly what shapes your data can take.
 The compiler then ensures you handle all cases.

+**History:** ADTs emerged from the ML family of languages in the 1970s (Robin Milner at Edinburgh).
+They became central to Haskell, OCaml, and F#.
+Rust's `enum` and Swift's `enum` with associated values are modern descendants.
+Most mainstream languages are only now catching up - Java added sealed classes and pattern matching in recent versions.

 **Contrast with mainstream:** In Java/C#, you'd use inheritance hierarchies or wrapper classes.
 In JavaScript, you'd use objects with type fields and hope for the best.
 ADTs give you the modeling power with compile-time guarantees.